dgvncsz0f/sssfs/README.rst

 /copy-on-write/ feature for directories.
 There are other drawbacks too, but in the end of the day this seems to be the best representation so far.

+Why not create a 1:1 relation to the path, say creating a resource `/foo/bar/foobar` directly in s3.
+Well, there are a couple of reasons one should not do this, the most obvious being /RENAME/ operations.

 TODOS
 =====